The Art of Discrete Breastfeeding in Public

 - Prints and loose styles camouflage leaking–and spit-up stains.

-- One of the best ways to avoid drawing a lot of attention to yourself and your nursing baby is to be alert to your baby’s hunger cues and feed him before he is howling.
+- One of the best ways to avoid drawing a lot of attention to yourself and your baby when breastfeeding in public is to be alert to your baby’s hunger cues and feed him before he is howling.
 He’ll latch on more easily, and you won’t have lots of people scowling at you while you try to stop the noise.

 - Expect that you will feed your baby while you’re out at the mall or visiting friends.
 Don’t nurse as a last resort, when all your attempts to distract your baby have failed.